Zawaddie/Active-Directory-Security-Projects/Step-by-Step AD Lab Build up on AWS/Step-by-step guide.md

 ---

 ## Overview & Purpose
-This Writeup and folder serves as a documentation for the Step-by-Step build up of a Windows Active Directory Lab on AWS.
+This Directory and Writeup serves as a documentation for the Design and Implementation of a Windows Active Directory Lab on AWS.
 It also Captures the Security Hardening and best practices done to secure the AD environment.
 Further, it highlights some of the offensive and defensive techniques for exploiting and mitigating AD vulnerabilities

 ---